mathigon/tropicsu/lessons/cost-benefit-analysis/content.md

 ::: column.grow

 * Carbon abatement is defined as the reduction of the amount of carbon dioxide that is produced when coal and oil are burned.
-* In this activity, carbon abatement is considered to be an action that will mitigate climate change, and the costs and benefits of abating carbon emissions are calculated.
-* Download the educational material and perform the activities as described in Part 1 and Part 2 of the unit.

 ::: column(width=240)